Top U.S. fuel pipeline remains days from reopening after cyberattack

 If the disruption stretches on, fuel suppliers could ship by truck and rail instead.
 The Department of Transportation on Sunday lifted driver restrictions on fuel haulers in 17 states affected by the shutdown.

-Reporting by Devika Krishna Kumar and Stephanie Kelly in New York, Rich McKay in Atlanta, Georgia; Additional reporting by Raphael Satter and Steve Holland in Washington, D.C., Laura Sanicola in New York, and Michelle Nichols in New York; Editing Bernadette Baum, Grant McCool and Cynthia Osterman
+Reporting by Devika Krishna Kumar and Stephanie Kelly in New York; Additional reporting by Rich McKay in Atlanta, Raphael Satter and Steve Holland in Washington, and Laura Sanicola and Michelle Nichols in New York; Editing by Cynthia Osterman and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.